Feryal Clark

 Feryal Demirci Clark (/ˈfɛriəl/; ' Demirci; born 6 January 1979) is a British Labour Party politician who has served as Member of Parliament (MP) for Enfield North since 2019.
 She served as Parliamentary Under-Secretary of State for AI and Digital Government from July 2024 to September 2025.

 Early life and education

-Feryal Demirci was born on 6 January 1979 in Malatya, Turkey to Kurdish Alevi parents with roots in Kürecik, Malatya Province.
+Feryal Demirci was born on 6 January 1979 in Malatya, Turkey to Kurdish Alevi parents with roots in Kepez, Malatya Province.
+Clark moved to London at the age of 8, where she began learning Turkish from her neighbours, with assistance from “a Turkish book titled The Communist Manifesto for Kids,” Clark has further stated that her family has always been involved in left-leaning politics.
 She did a degree in biomedical science followed by a master's in bioinformatics at the University of Exeter, and worked in the NHS in Pathology for six years.

 Political career

 Clark was elected as a councillor for Brownswood ward in the London Borough of Hackney in 2006, representing it until 2014 when she was elected for Hoxton East & Shoreditch ward.
 She rose to become the deputy mayor of Hackney and cabinet member for health, social care, leisure and parks.
 As a councillor she promoted cycling in the Hackney borough.

 Clark endorsed Yvette Cooper during the 2015 leadership election.

 She was seventh on Labour's London-wide list for the 2016 London Assembly election, but was not elected.